dtsudo/Chess-Comp-Stomp-with-Hacks-Desktop-Version/README.md

+# Note

+Version 1.03 was released in October 2024; with this release, only the [web version of the codebase](https://github.com/dtsudo/Chess-Comp-Stomp-with-Hacks-Web-Browser-Version) was updated.
+Desktop builds (via [Flatpak](https://flathub.org/apps/io.github.dtsudo.ChessCompStompWithHacks)) are now created using [Electron](https://www.electronjs.org/).

+This git repository contains the MonoGame desktop version, and will remain at version 1.02.

 # Overview

 In this game, you play against the AI in a chess match.
 The AI has vast computational resources, but you have hacks.
 Use your hacks to win!